epodium/EEG_age_prediction/README.md

 ### Helper files

 The main folder of this repository also contains a few helper files, for example DataGenerators.

+### Scripts

+The scripts were used to train the models on an external cluster (Surfsara Lisa).
+This was done using the reduced DL data set and was only used for hyperparameter search of the DL models.
+The final models were trained using the full DL data set.

 ## Data set